 - Maintain a regular outbound call volume without unusual spikes.
 Ramp up your call volume incrementally instead of hitting your full target amount on the first day of a new campaign.

 - Follow Telephone Consumer Protection Act (TCPA) requirements including adhering to all “Do Not Call” lists.

 - Regularly update your calling lists and remove sunset numbers that don’t connect.
 Low call answer and completion rates are associated with spam, so you’ll want to remove disconnected numbers from your list and avoid dialing random numbers.

 - Give call recipients a clear identification of what business is calling them and simple instructions for opting out of future calls.

 - Avoid using neighbor numbers to cold call large amounts of people with the same area code.

 - Create dedicated phone numbers for specific outbound functions whether it’s support or surveys, especially if you run outbound call campaigns.

-If you have any questions about how STIR/SHAKEN may affect your OpenPhone account, drop us a note at [email protected].
+If you have any questions about how STIR/SHAKEN may affect your OpenPhone account, fill out this form to reach our support team.